 - An introduction to the issue and your point of view

 - Details explaining why chickens are intelligent, giving examples

 - Quotes from interviews with chicken and other species

 - A photograph with a caption explaining what the photo shows

 Wider curriculum idea

-Chickens aren’t the only ones who can do maths.
-Create some maths questions that you can ask your friends and family – make sure you work out the answers yourself first so that you can tell them if their answers are correct!
+Chickens aren’t the only ones who can do maths!
+Create some two step word problems based on the theme of chickens.
+Ask your friends and family to work out the answers, but make sure you work out the answers yourself first so that you can tell them if their answers are correct!